apache/hudi/website/src/pages/tech-specs.md

 * `clean`  - [HoodieCleanerPlan][4]
 * `indexing` - [HoodieIndexPlan][5]

-Meta-files with completed transaction state contains details about the transaction completed such as the number of inserts/updates/deletes per file ID, file size, and some extra metadata such as checkpoint and schema for the batch of records written.
+Meta-files with completed transaction state contain details about the transaction completed such as the number of inserts/updates/deletes per file ID, file size, and some extra metadata such as checkpoint and schema for the batch of records written.
 Similar to the requested action state, the data is serialized as Json/Avro, and the schema as follows

 - `commit` - [HoodieCommitMetadata][6]
 - `deltacommit` -  [HoodieCommitMetadata][7]